Ahmed-sudo-eng/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 9-full_creation.sql: a script that creates a table "second_table" in the database "hbtn_0c_0" in your MySQL server.

+8-count_89.sql: a script that displays the number of records with id = 89 in the first_table of the database hbtn_0c_0 in your MySQL server.

 10-top_score.sql: a script that lists all records of the table 'second_table' of the database 'hbtn_0c_0' in your MySQL server.

 11-best_score.sql: a script that lists all the records with a score >= 10 in the table 'second_table' of the database 'hbtn_0c_0' in your MySQL server.